thaoshibe/relsim/README.md

 ```

 An example of retrieved_images.json are provided in [./retrieval/retrieved_images.json](./retrieval/retrieved_images.json).
-You can also see the uncured 1000 retrieved results live at [🔍 Image Retrieval Results | LIVE!!!](https://thaoshibe.github.io/relsim/retrieve/index.html).
+You can also see the **uncurated 1000 retrieved results** live at [🔍 Image Retrieval Results | LIVE!!!](https://thaoshibe.github.io/relsim/retrieve/index.html).

 (Optional) If you want to use GPT-4o to evaluate the results, please put your GPT-4o API key in [./retrieval/gpt4o_config.yaml](./retrieval/gpt4o_config.yaml).
 Then run the GPT-4o evaluation code at the bottom of this file: [./retrieval/pipeline.sh](./retrieval/pipeline.sh).
 GPT-4o's answers may vary between sessions.